zencart/documentation/content/dev/code/forms.md

 weight: 10
 ---

 Adding a custom form to your site is a common customization.
 There are a few guidelines for when you do this:

 - Always [submit your form data using POST](/dev/plugins/upgrading_to_1.5/#rewriting-addon-admin-pages-to-use-form-posts-instead-of-gets).
 Never use GET for forms.
+(There are exceptions of course, but if you don't already grok best practices for that, then never use GET for forms!)
 - Use `zen_draw_form`, not the HTML `<form>` tag.
 Note that when you use `zen_draw_form`, you get the `securityToken` with no extra work.
 - [Sanitize your inputs](/dev/code/database_querying/).